 Managing water safety in restaurants is an essential part of running your business.
-With so many dangers present in a commercial kitchen, and with staff and customers regularly using washroom facilities, health and safety are of paramount importance.
+With so many dangers present in a commercial kitchen design, and with staff and customers regularly using washroom facilities, health and safety are of paramount importance.
 And this includes the risks from legionella bacteria.

 Unlike other pathogens, the dangers from legionella do not centre on accidentally ingesting it.
 Legionella is a waterborne bacterium that is dangerous when inhaled into the lungs via tiny water droplets.
 Invulnerable people, can then cause Legionnaires’ disease, a potentially fatal type of pneumonia.